 What Is Hospice?

 Hospice involves comprehensive care to ensure the comfort and support of patients and their families when there is a life-limiting illness.
-Fresno Hospice delivers this care primarily in your own home.
+Fresno Hospice delivers hospice care in Fresno, California.

 - Assessing and managing all physical symptoms related to the illness, such as pain, nausea, anxiety, fatigue, or shortness of breath